Compute

 To authenticate the Fastly CLI, create an API token for your account.
 Make sure the token has a global scope, and make a note of the token.

-Verify everything works by running fastly version.
+Install the Fastly CLI, and then verify that everything works by running fastly version.
 For example:

 $ fastly version